mucadele-cs319/BilHealth/README.md

 - Make site-wide announcements
 - Request inclusive anonymous report of campus-wide patient data (in HTML format, but PDF/print compatible)

+#### Nurse

+- Forward/triage open cases to specific doctors on the initial visit
+- Record patient details during the visit, such as BPM/blood pressure/body temperature
+- Update patient profiles

 #### Staff

 - View cases but without the ability to provide medical assistance
 - Open cases on behalf of patients, close when necessary
+- Update patient profiles
-- Enter test results into the system
+- Upload test result PDFs into the system
 - Make site-wide announcements
 - Request inclusive anonymous report of campus-wide patient data (in HTML format, but PDF/print compatible)